Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 \begin{theorem*}[cf. Theorem~\ref{thm:highermultijoinconn}] Let for $0 \leq i \leq p$, $X_i \subset \bbP^{n}$ be non-empty closed subschemes, and $d_i \in \mathbb{Z}_{\geq 0}$, such that the restriction homomorphisms $\rH^{j}(\bbP^{n}) \rightarrow \rH^{j}(X_i)$ are isomorphisms for for $0 \leq j < d_i$, and injective for $j = d_i$.
 Then the restriction homomorphism

 is an isomorphism for $0 \leq j < d+p$, and injective for $j = d+p$, where $\displaystyle{ d = \sum_{i=0}^{p}d_i } $. \end{theorem*}

-\hide{ The aforementioned connectivity theorems should be considered as generalized algebraic versions of the well-known topological result that for any any CW-complex space $X$, the $(p+1)$-fold iterated (topological) join $X \underbrace{\ast \cdots \ast}_{p+1}X$ is $p$-equivalent to a point (in the sense of homotopy), the infinite join of $X$ with itself being contractible (see for example \cite[Proposition 4.4.3]{Matousek_book2}). \\ } Note that topological connectivity properties (in the Zariski topology) of joins of projective varieties have been considered by various authors (see for example the book \cite{Flenner-et-al}).
+Note that topological connectivity properties (in the Zariski topology) of joins of projective varieties have been considered by various authors (see for example the book \cite{Flenner-et-al}).
 The main emphasis in these previous works was on studying Grothendieck's notion of `$d$-connectedness'.
 A projective variety $V$ is \emph{$d$-connected} if $\dim X > d$ and $X \setminus Y$ is connected for all closed subvarieties $Y$ of dimension $< d$.
 It is a classical result \cite[\S 3.2.4]{Flenner-et-al}, that if $X$ is $d$-connected and $Y$ is $e$-connected then $J(X,Y)$ is $(d+e+1)$-connected.
 One can easily generalize this to the setting of multi-joins.
 While this result is philosophically similar to the aforementioned cohomological connectivity of the join, one cannot infer Theorem~\ref{thm:connjoin} from this result.
 In particular, it is easy to come up with examples of projective varieties $X \subset \bbP^n$, such that $X$ is $d$-connected, but the restriction homomorphism $\HH^i(\bbP^n) \rightarrow \HH^i(X)$ is not an isomorphism for some $i, 0 \leq i < d$. \\

 The notion of cohomological connectivity considered in this paper is distinguished from Grothendieck connectivity in another significant way.
 We prove relative versions (see Theorems~\ref{thm:relconnjoin} and \ref{thm:relconnjoin-multi}) of our connectedness theorems where the join is replaced by the relative join.
 This relative version (namely, Theorem~\ref{thm:relconnjoin}) is in fact the key to the main applications of our connectivity theorem.
-It allows us to relate the Poincar\'e polynomial of the image of a closed projective scheme with that of the iterated relative join (relative to the projection morphism).
-More precisely, we obtain:
+It allows us to relate the Poincar\'e polynomial of the image of a closed projective scheme with that of the iterated relative join (relative to the projection morphism). \footnote{ Note that we define $P(X)(T) = \sum_{i \geq 0} \dim_{\mathbb{Q}_\ell} \HH^i(X,\mathbb{Q}_\ell)T^i$ \eqref{defn:poincarepoly}. } More precisely, we obtain:

 \begin{theorem*} [cf. Theorem~\ref{thm:poincare}] Let $S = \bbP^{m}$, $X \subset \bbP^{n} \times \bbP^{m}$, and $\pi: \bbP^{n} \times \bbP^{m} \to \bbP^{m}$ the projection morphism.
 Then,

 (Here, $\rJ^{([p]}_S(\cdot)$ denote the $p$-fold iterated relative join over $S$, and $P(\cdot)$ the Poincar\'e polynomial.) \end{theorem*}